 Giving a strict price for Delta Dental is near impossible as not only are there six plans to pick from but also these vary by state.
 But a rough guide gives you a range from around $17 all the way up to about $170 per month.
 Of course this also varies widely depending on if you're going for a PPO or DHMO plan.

 The average saving offered across a selection of plans is around 45 percent, making this one of the best priced large dental insurers out there.
 This value is even greater for family plans.
+For generous in-network savings, read our review of Guardian Direct Dental Insurance (opens in new tab).

 All dentists in the network agree to the Delta terms of fees so you can expect a set rate, meaning no surprises.
 Since compensation is clearly laid out you can easily budget for your needs ahead of time, surprises notwithstanding.
+To see how this compares to the average, read our feature how much much does dental insurance cost.

-Delta Dental insurance: What is covered?
+Delta Dental Insurance review: What's covered?

 - Full mouth x-rays every two years on most plans